chendajunAlpha/Fit-probability-density-function/README.md

 Need Pytorch to run these codes

+For method_1

   Run sqlite_operator.py to create samples from a Gaussian mixture model distribution and a uniform distribution

   Run Distr_PrbDens_train.py to build and train the neural network

+  Run PrbDens_show.py to show the result

+For method_2

+  Run build_sample_sets.py to create samples from a Gaussian mixture model distribution and a uniform distribution

+  Run PrbDens_train.py to build and train the neural network

   Run PrbDens_show.py to show the result